itsjunetime/smserver_receiver/README.md

 If you have issues with that, check to make sure that you've installed all of the above listed dependencies (just install them with pip3, e.g. `pip3 install curses`).
 If you're still having issues, continue to 'debugging' down below.

 ### Current features:
- - Sending texts
+ - Sending texts & attachments
- - Send attachments
  - Viewing available conversations
  - View messages from any conversation
  - Easy viewing of image attachments outside of terminal